-The headteacher/principal is responsible for ensuring this policy is implemented consistently across the school, and for monitoring school-level absence data and reporting it to governors.
+The headteacher is responsible for ensuring this policy is implemented consistently across the school, and for monitoring school-level absence data and reporting it to governors.

-The headteacher/principal also supports other staff in monitoring the attendance of individual pupils and is responsible for identifying and requesting potential Penalty notices, where necessary.
+The headteacher also supports other staff in monitoring the attendance of individual pupils and is responsible for identifying and requesting potential Penalty notices, where necessary.

-Attendance Officer
+Senior Attendance Officer

-The Attendance Officer role is directly linked to our Family Link Worker role.
-They are responsible for:
+The Senior Attendance Officer role is directly linked to a member of the Senior Leadership TeamThey are responsible for:

-- Monitoring attendance data at the school and individual pupil level. - Reporting concerns about attendance to the headteacher and Designated Safeguarding Lead (DSL) as appropriate and on a termly basis as a minimum. - Arranging calls and meetings with parents to discuss attendance issues. - Identifying support strategies and ensuring parents/ carers are clear as to the processes around attendance.
-This may include the use of an Action Plan and / or regular liaison meetings - Referrals of concern to outside agencies in order to seek support for the parent/ carer or guidance as to next steps for school. - Arranging meetings for parents/ carers with the Headteacher and Education Welfare Officer (EWO) where appropriate.
+- Monitoring attendance data at a school and individual pupil level. - Reporting concerns about attendance to the headteacher and Designated Safeguarding Lead (DSL) as appropriate and on a termly basis as a minimum. - Working alongside the Attendance officer (pastoral) in making decisions around specific communication with parents to discuss attendance issues. - Identifying support strategies and ensuring parents/ carers are clear as to the processes around attendance.
+This may include the use of an Action Plan and / or regular liaison meetings - Referrals of concern to outside agencies in order to seek support for the parent/ carer or guidance as to next steps for school. - Arranging meetings for parents/ carers with the Headteacher and/ or the Education Welfare Officer (EWO) where appropriate.

-Attendance Officer (Office) and all Office Staff
+Attendance Officer (Pastoral & Admin) and all Office Staff